open-telemetry/semantic-conventions/docs/database/mongodb.md

 **[2]:** See [MongoDB database commands](https://www.mongodb.com/docs/manual/reference/command/).

 **[3]:** If readily available.
-Otherwise, if the instrumentation library parses `db.statement` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.
+Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.
 <!-- endsemconv -->

 ## Example